 Freemasonry in its modern form has existed since the 18th century, although the origins of this mysterious organization are shrouded in secrecy and much has been speculated about the origins of Freemasonry.

 In this article, we’ll discuss this in detail the origins of Freemasonry by throwing light on several well-known and little-known facts.

-History of Freemasonry since the establishment of several lodges in England and continental Europe is well documented, but there is a dearth of reliable resources when it comes to the period before the establishment of Masonic lodges in the early 18th century.
+The history of Freemasonry is well documented since the establishment of several lodges in England and continental Europe, but there is a dearth of reliable resources when it comes to the period before the establishment of Masonic lodges in the early 18th century.